Prahar101/Prahar101/README.md

 # Hi there, it's Prahar Shah 👋

-**MEng in Electrical and Computer Engineering(ECE) at University of Victoria with a strong focus on Information and Network Security, actively seeking Fall 2025 Co-op.**
+**MEng in Electrical and Computer Engineering(ECE) at University of Victoria with a strong focus on Information and Network Security, actively seeking 2026 Co-op opportunities.**

 ---